-DAY 1 - Tour starts at Madrid airport.
+DAY 1-Tour starts at Madrid airport.
 Walking tour of Leon

-Our trip starts at Terminal 1 at Madrid airport, from where we travel for approximately three hours by charter bus to Leon.
+Our trip starts at Terminal 1 at Madrid airport, please note that you may have to take the airport shutttle bus to terminal 1 depending on which termianl you arrive into.
+We travel for approximately three hours by charter bus to Leon.
 Leon is a great city with a wonderful sense of history reflected in it architecture.
 It is also an important waypoint on the famous Camino de Santiago.
 After settling into our hotel we have a walking tour of this interesting city.
 The city's main attractions are its beautiful Gothic cathedral with its unique stained glass windows and the Romanesque San Isidoro church.
 However there is lots more to discover, including the picturesque old quarter and the brass scallop shells set in the pavement that mark the route of the Camino de Santiago through the city.